commenthol/date-holidays/README.md

 ## Custom builds of `holidays.json`

 If only selected countries are required in `data/holidays.json` you can add the following script to your npm scripts section.
-E.g. for picking just US, Canada, Mexico do the following:
+E.g. for picking just the US, Canada, Mexico does the following:

 ```js
 "scripts": {